Leshan Sichuan, China Travel Guide

 Opt for high-end hotels, often global brands, having superior amenities.

-Choose 3-4 star hotels along Binjiang Road for potential river views or in the city center.
+Choose 3-4 star hotels along Binjiang Road for potential river views or within the city center.

-Staying in traditional-style guesthouses within the scenic area or near temples makes a more atmospheric and culturally immersive experience.
+Staying in traditional-style guesthouses within the scenic area or near temples makes a more atmospheric and culture-wise immersive experience.

-Look for accommodations that have family rooms or connecting rooms for convenience.
+Look for accommodations which have family rooms or connecting rooms with space for convenience.

 Some larger hotels may have swimming pools or play areas, though these are less common.